mco-gh/mco.dev/content/post/courses.md

 Anyone can understand technology and learn to code.
 All it takes is regular practice, some determination, and a good teacher.
 That's where I come in.
-I want to help you learn some useful skills. **If you are Palestinian, a women, a person of color, or a member of any other group that is underrepresented in tech, I'll teach you for free.**
+I want to help you learn some useful skills. **If you are Palestinian, a woman, a person of color, or a member of any other group that is underrepresented in tech, I'll teach you for free.**
 Others will be requested to pay a nominal fee, 100% of which goes to one of the wonderful charities curated by